sucaba/IronTextLibrary/Doc/UserGuide.md

 to code by-hand.
 But what if you need to

 1. process more complex language
-2. start with a simple language and be able grow it
+2. start with a simple language and be able grow it witout limitations
 3. maintain it with a minimal extra cost
 4. reuse language elements and logic in a family of languages
 5. derive languages from existing ones
-6. have the same approach for building simple and complex languages and still
+and still
-7. keep language creation and maintenance low enough to encorage using [Language-oriented programming](http://en.wikipedia.org/wiki/Language-oriented_programming) in your product.
+6. keep language creation and maintenance low enough to encorage using [Language-oriented programming](http://en.wikipedia.org/wiki/Language-oriented_programming) in your product.